 You Go for "Hot" Items at The Salad Bar

-"Generally speaking, the salad bar's spicy hot chicken, Mexican rice, and mashed potatoes may sound like good comfort food, but the sodium levels can be enough to put an entire office to sleep!" exclaims celebrity personal trainer Ashley Borden.
-"You can absolutely get a healthy, low-sodium, high-protein choice at a salad bar: choose hard boiled eggs, beans, tuna, chicken, lots of colorful veggies, and a little feta cheese to top it off."
+"Generally speaking, the salad bar's spicy hot chicken, Mexican rice, and mashed potatoes may sound like good comfort food, but the sodium levels can be enough to put an entire office to sleep!" explains celebrity personal trainer Ashley Borden.
+"You can absolutely get a healthy, low-sodium, high-protein choice at a salad bar: choose hard-boiled eggs, beans, tuna, chicken, lots of colorful veggies, and a little feta cheese to top it off."

 You Eat While Watching TV